 Regulation of Futures Activities and Certain Commodities Activities.
-MS&Co., as a futures commission merchant, and MSSB, as an introducing broker, are subject to net capital requirements of, and certain of their activities are regulated by, the CFTC, the National Futures Association (the "NFA"), the Joint Audit Committee (including the Chicago Mercantile Exchange & Chicago Board of Trade ("CME Group") in its capacity as MS&Co.'s designated self-regulatory organisation, and various commodity futures exchanges.
-MS&Co. and MSSB and certain of their affiliates are registered with the CFTC and are members of the NFA in various capacities.
-Rules and regulations of the CFTC, NFA, the Joint Audit Committee (including the CME Group) and commodity futures exchanges address obligations related to, among other things, customer protections, the segregation of customer funds and the holding of secured amounts, the use by futures commission merchants of customer funds, the margining of customer accounts and documentation entered into by futures commission merchants, and introducing brokers, risk disclosure, risk management and discretionary trading.
+MS&Co. and ETRADE Futures LLC, as futures commission merchants, and MSSB, as an introducing broker, are subject to net capital requirements of, and certain of their activities are regulated by, the CFTC, the NFA, the Joint Audit Committee (including the Chicago Mercantile Exchange & Chicago Board of Trade ("CME Group") in its capacity as MS&Co.'s designated self-regulatory organisation), and various commodity futures exchanges.
+MS&Co., ETRADE Futures LLC and MSSB and certain of their affiliates are registered with the CFTC and are members of the NFA in various capacities.
+Rules and regulations of the CFTC, NFA, the Joint Audit Committee (including the CME Group) and commodity futures exchanges address obligations related to, among other things, customer protections, the segregation of customer funds and the holding of secured amounts, the use by futures commission merchants of customer funds, the margining of customer accounts and documentation entered into by futures commission merchants with their customers, recordkeeping and reporting obligations of futures commission merchants and introducing brokers, risk disclosure, risk management and discretionary trading.

 Morgan Stanley's commodities activities are subject to extensive and evolving energy, commodities, environmental, health and safety, and other governmental laws and regulations in the U.S. and abroad.
-Intensified scrutiny of certain energy markets by U.S. federal, state and local authorities in the U.S. and abroad and by the public has resulted in increased regulatory and legal enforcement and remedial proceedings involving companies conducting the activities in which Morgan Stanley is engaged.
+Intense scrutiny of certain commodities markets by U.S. federal, state and local authorities in the U.S. and abroad and by the public has resulted in increased regulatory and legal enforcement and remedial proceedings involving companies conducting the activities in which Morgan Stanley is engaged.